qualipool/swissrets/docs/Categories.md

-atelier | A private workshop or studio of hobbiests or professionals. attic-flat | A free-standing apartment, built onto the roof of a multi-story building, also called a penthouse. bar | Where drinks, especially alcoholic drinks, are sold and drunk.
-Small restaurant where simple meals and drinks are served. car-repair-shop | An automobile repair shop, also known regionally as a garage. castle | A large building, typically of the medieval period, fortified against attack with thick walls, battlements, towers, and in many cases a moat. chalet | A wooden house with overhanging eaves, typically found in the Swiss Alps.
+atelier | A private workshop or studio of hobbiests or professionals. attic-flat | A free-standing apartment, built onto the roof of a multi-story building, also called a penthouse. bar | Where drinks, especially alcoholic drinks, are sold and drunk. cafe | Small restaurant where simple meals and drinks are served. car-repair-shop | An automobile repair shop, also known regionally as a garage. castle | A large building, typically of the medieval period, fortified against attack with thick walls, battlements, towers, and in many cases a moat. chalet | A wooden house with overhanging eaves, typically found in the Swiss Alps.